- Balancing Work & Family

 Career Coach, Lavie Margolin offers her expert advice on how to prepare in advance for the job fair:

 How Should I Dress When Attending a Career Fair?

 When attending a career fair, you should dress as you would when going on an interview.
-Gentleman, wear a suit and tie with comfortable but professional shoes.
-Beards and moustaches should be trimmed and neat.
-Ladies, wear a suit with pants or a skirt no higher than an inch above the knee and sensible shoes.
+Men, wear a suit and tie with comfortable but professional shoes.
+Facial hair should be trimmed and neat.
+Women, wear a suit with pants or a skirt no higher than an inch above the knee and low-heeled shoes.

 Remember, you’re going to be spending most of the day on your feet, so choose shoes that are both professional and comfortable to walk in.
 Keep make-up and hair products to a minimum.
 You’re there to find a job not a date.